rdzhaafar/emu6502/debugger/README.md

 go run . --file a.out
 ```

 in order to load an assembled 6502 program to RAM.
-In order to assemble W65C02 binaries I recommend using [vasm](http://sun.hasenbraten.de/vasm/) assembler with `--wdc02` and `--Fbin` options.
+I recommend using [vasm](http://sun.hasenbraten.de/vasm/) assembler with `--wdc02` and `--Fbin` options to assemble W65C02S binaries.

 >NOTE: If you want to compile and install the debugger to your computer permanently, read the [go install documentation](https://golang.org/cmd/go/).